 The reason is that you don't want people to see an empty canvas or page that looks broken when they visit your website.

 If anything, that will only frustrate your visitors even more.

 And, if it's your business website we're talking about here, the last thing you want is people going off to vent their frustration on social media sites, right?

 "Oh, magnet4blogging is offline again, can you believe it?
 So frustrated that I can't get my daily dose of design, marketing, and blogging tips".

 And, do you think people are just going to assume your site is not working because you're making improvements on it in the background?
 Of course, they're not.

 They're just going to assume your site is broken and that you don't care about their experience on your site.

 So the solution?

-Show them a page that informs your visitors that you do care and that you’re working hard on a brand new site design, or just making some improvements on the existing one.
+Show them a page that informs your visitors that you do care and that you're working hard on a brand new website design, or just making some improvements on the existing one.